Header Banner

-How To: Make Your Own DIY Hummingbird Feeder Using Recyclable Materials
+How to Make Your Own DIY Hummingbird Feeder Using Recyclable Materials

 Using an empty Gatorade bottle, empty 5 oz. food container, power drill, string, and some red nail polish, you can easily construct your own DIY hummingbird feeder in less than 10 minutes to attract hummingbirds to your own backyard garden.